 “Well . . .” he said, reaching for her mom’s hand.
 “We’re going to Peru.”

 “Yes Maddie.
 That’s what your father said.”

 “What about my friends.
 What about Emily Carr?
 You agreed if I got in, I could go.
 You promised.”

-“We’ve found you a new school,” her mom said making it sound like this was good news.
+“We found you a new school,” her mom said, making it sound like this was good news.
 “An international program, so you can study in English and Spanish.”

 “I don’t speak Spanish.
-I speak English and French,” she said shoving her plate away.
+I speak English and French,” she said, shoving her plate away.

 “I suck at Spanish.”

-“She’s going for the S.T.E.M. curriculum not more dress-up!
+“Russell!
+She’s going for the S.T.E.M. curriculum not more dress-up!
 Maddie needs to get serious about her future.”

 “I am serious!
 I’m going to be an eco-fashion designer.”

-“Maddie,” her dad called.
-“What about the cake?
-You always say yes to cake.”
+“What about the cake?” her dad asked.
+“You always say yes to cake.”

-“Cake sucks!” she said pushing her chair away from the table.
+“Cake sucks!” she said, pushing her chair away from the table.

 “My life sucks.”